jlesage/docker-baseimage-gui/README.md

 because:
  1. Packages repository may not be as complete as `Ubuntu`/`Debian`.
  2. Third party applications may not support `Alpine`.
- 3. This distribution implements the [musl] C standard library instead of GNU C library ([glibc]).
+ 3. The `Alpine` distribution uses the [musl] C standard library instead of GNU C library ([glibc]).
+  * NOTE: Using the `Alpine` image with glibc integrated (`alpine-3.5-glibc` tag) may ease integration of applications.

 The next choice is to use the `Debian` image.
 It provides a great compatibility and its size is smaller than the `Ubuntu` one.
 However, because of the required